andrew-raphael-lukasik/Segments/README.md

 Segments is a lightweight line renderer for DOTS tech stack.

+> This repo is a work in progress so it's not ready for production and expect occasional changes in any of this works (especially since entitties package is changing as well).

 It works by creating mesh batches formatted as `MeshTopology.Lines`, `SystemBase` job system schedules updates with `MeshDataArray`. `Geometry shader` creates output triangles on the GPU.

 # Getting started with Segments: